detools/eslint-config-vue/README.md

 # eslint-config-vue

 Eslint Shared Config for Vue based on AirBnB Styleguide

 ## Changelog

+2.4.0 — Parser changed from babel-eslint to @babel/eslint-parser
 2.3.0 — Moved to eslint-plugin-vue@next
 2.2.0 — Moved to ESLint 7
 2.1.0 — Updated dependencies